 أهلا و سهلا

-My academic interests and passions are Translation and interpreting, linguistics, the study of foreign languages and their similarities, History, particularly Islamic History in North Africa and Iberia, Law and the US legal system,
+My academic interests and passions are Translation and interpreting, linguistics, the study of foreign languages and their similarities, History, particularly Islamic History in North Africa and Iberia, Law and the US legal system.

-My classroom teaching philosophy can be summed up in the self-made acronym “Craftti”: Communicative language, Reflective teaching, Applying what one learns, Fun learning environment, Use of Technology, Translation method, and finally the Integration of the five Cs of Foreign Language Education.
+My classroom teaching philosophy can be summed up in the self-made acronym “Crafti” (with an i) : Communicative language approach, Reflective teaching, Application of learned material on a daily basis, Fun learning environment, Translation method, and finally the Integration of the five Cs of Foreign Language Education (Communication, Cultures, Connections, Comparisons, and Communities ).

 الأستاذ عبد الرحمان عيسى